ElyssaW/cheat-sheet/README.md

 followed by
 - `.then(response => { [action] })`

-Remember, Axios calls take a while to run (In computer minutes, at least) and Javascript runs asynchorously - meaning, it will continue running code before all code has been resolved.
+Remember, Axios calls take a while to run (In computer minutes, at least) and Javascript runs synchorously - meaning, it will continue running code before all code has been resolved.
 Normally, this is fine.
-In the case of Axios or SQL calls, it means your code will execute before information it needs has returned.
-The `.then()` is vital for avoiding this, since it forces the Javascript to process only when the call is resolved.
+In the case of Axios or SQL calls, it means your code will execute before the information it needs has returned.
+The `.then()` is vital for avoiding this, since it forces the Javascript to wait until the call is resolved.

 ## Sequelize
 Sequelize allows us to talk to a SQL database with Javascript commands.
 To start: